wg-osr/walkerga.github.io/class/sp_pigfolk.md

 You can smell/taste surrounding edible things.
 This may be hampered by other overwhelming odors and this does not detect diseases and natural poisons.

 ## Bulk II
 You can use the number of inventory slots you have taken by fat instead of your strength score.
+When in town between adventures, each [Valuable](/2020/11/10/extra-rules#treasures) spent carousing can give you more fat if you want.

 ## Iron Stomach
 If you are poisoned, you can burn one inventory slot of fat to recover from it.